 - Fly a paper airplane to your kids with a note on it.
 It might say, “Time to call in the troops – DINNER TABLE NEEDS TO BE SET ASAP!”

-- Use another voice or an accent.
-Use a robot voice or one from a favorite cartoon to gain children’s attention.
+- Speak with an accent or other voice.
+Try a robot voice or one from a favorite cartoon to gain children’s attention.

 - Use fantasy.
 “Boy, you really wish you could have pizza for dinner tonight.
 I’ll bet you wish this were a pizza factory, loaded with all kinds of toppings.”